CIDRAM/CIDRAM/_docs/readme.en.md

 /_docs/readme.zh-TW.md | Chinese (traditional) documentation.
 /_docs/readme.zh.md | Chinese (simplified) documentation.
 /vault/ | Vault directory (contains various files).
+/vault/classes/ | Classes directory.
+Contains various classes used by CIDRAM.
+/vault/classes/Maikuolan/ | Classes directory.
+Contains various classes used by CIDRAM.
+/vault/classes/Maikuolan/YAML.php | YAML handler.
+/vault/classes/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
+/vault/classes/Aggregator.php | IP aggregator.
 /vault/fe_assets/ | Front-end assets.
 /vault/fe_assets/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/fe_assets/_2fa.html | An HTML template used when asking the user for a 2FA code.